Scissors Crossing Parking Area

 Permit: None

-Max Stay: 30 days per year
+Max stay: 30 days in any calendar year

 Amenities: None